Debugging

 logos = { version = "1.2.3", features = ["debug"] }

-Next, you can build your project with cargo build
+Next, you can build your project with cargo build and

 the output will contain a debug representation of your graph(s).